EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 Not a game.
 In fact but a mote of a utility.
 I include it here simply because I'm a completist.
 From the doc I found there must have been an app in the day that would mask mouse events in the OS and when it exited leave the OS in that state — the user now unable to use the mouse button.
 This small utility (I claim I wrote it in 10 minutes and I am sure that is true) "unmasks" the mouse events.

 Kind of funny that a rogue app back on that much-simpler Mac OS could screw up the events for all other apps.

+### Ice Runner:

+The one document I have been relying upon containing the *creator codes* ends with **MacTuberling** (a game I published that is on the shareware archive I uploaded) and so for the rest of the archive I put together I will have to rely on file modification dates to try to construct an approximate timeline.
+Fortunately, **Ice Runner** (about July 1991) also has a creator code `sd30`, making it the two games after **MacTuberling** (I have yet to discover what `sd29` was).

+As you can see, **Ice Runner** is in color.
+I had only just got my first color Macintosh (an inexpensive Macintoshj IIsi) in 1991 after Casady & Greene had advanced me money for the game **Glider** I was developing for them to publish.
+So from more or less this point on, my game experiments go full color. **Glypha II** was the first published shareware game I did in color, **Ice Runner** is probably the first unfinished experiment.

+I loved the ice sailboats (ice boats?) that I used to see plans for in old *The Boy Mechanic* books and so tried to capture some ice-sailing physics in a game.
+I imagined a game where the player has no control over the direction of the wind (of course) but instead can set only the rudder and sail angles.
+Playable?
+Challenging?
+Fun?
+Let's sketch out the game and find out.

+You can try it for yourself.
+And though I can't claim that the physics implementation is spot-on, I felt I had put enough effort into it to determine that the game was probably a non-starter.
+It was a head-scratcher for me to play — and I am supposed to know how it works.
+I didn't see that it would be something others would enjoy.

+If you want to play it, the point is to follow the course laid out within the markers — and to try to navigate the course as quickly as you can.
+Controls for the rudder are XXX and YYY, controls for setting angle of the sail are WWW and ZZZ.